reddec/trusted-cgi/docs/index.md

 * [Security](usage/security) - security and restrictions
 * [GIT repo](usage/git_repo) - using GIT repo as a function

+Before version `1.<minor>.<patch>` only the same version of `trusted-cgi` and `cgi-ctl` will guaranteed work.
+Different versions of server and client binaries may work or may not work.

+As soon as project will reach major version, within one minor version but different patch number client and server tools must work properly.

 **High-level components diagram**

 ![Download](./assets/trusted-cgi-overview.svg)